-The river flows about 62 miles and has Class I-III rapids.
+The river flows about 62 miles and has Class I-III rapids, perfect for certain inflatable kayaks.
 Easier rapids are an excellent place for beginner kayakers to learn how to attack whitewater.
-However, experts can enjoy the more challenging rapids that are found on this river too.
+However, experts can enjoy the more challenging rapids found on this river too.

 The Mulberry River has some excellent campsites along the way, which can make for a nice weekend.

 Mulberry River is a great place to kayak with its easy rapids that are great for beginner kayakers, and you can enjoy wildlife while paddling downstream.